 It’s easy to fall into the trap of thinking of yourself as a landlord.
 After all, part of the fun of real estate investing is the feeling of accomplishment and ownership you get when you think of the assets you control, and the value of your property.

 Learning how to distance yourself from your individual properties allows you to think bigger about your investing career, providing you with the time, resources and freedom real estate investing affords.
 Expanding your portfolio and achieving your investment goals should always be your top priority as an investor—rather than caring for individual tenant needs and addressing the daily dilemmas occurring at your investment property.

 Redefining your role as a real estate investor, rather than as a landlord comes with a multitude of benefits.
 Here are some of the ways thinking of yourself as an investor, rather than as a property manager, will improve your investment outlook:

-· Investors can focus on growth: If you’re rushing from building to building or unit to unit attempting to collect a late rent payment or let a handyman into the basement, you’re not going to be thinking about where you should purchase your next investment.
+If you’re rushing from building to building or unit to unit attempting to collect a late rent payment or let a handyman into the basement, you’re not going to be thinking about where you should purchase your next investment.
 You’re probably stretched so thin that thought of more real estate to manage sends shivers down your spine.
-Real estate investors are growth-minded, because they’re free to focus on the positive financial aspects of the business.
+Real estate investors are growth-minded because they’re free to focus on the positive financial aspects of the business.

-· Assets appreciate faster: Professional property managers are able to optimize the way they manage real estate assets, resulting in better returns year-over-year.
+Professional property managers can optimize the way they manage real estate assets, resulting in better returns year-over-year.
 This makes the asset significantly more attractive to future investors interested in purchasing the property.
-If you can demonstrate significant income from the property, they’re much likely to pay a higher price.
+If you can demonstrate the significant income from the property, they’re much likely to pay a higher price.
 Allowing professionals to take care of your property while you focus on growth can help you elevate your existing capital.

 Transforming from landlord to investor